DavidLordan/Goldblood_Mockup/README.md

 # Goldblood_Mockup
-This is a mock-up page showcasing the new design of the Gold Blood & Associates' (my band) new website.
+This is a mock-up page showcasing the design of the Gold Blood & Associates' (my band) new website.

-<p>The main purpose of this was trying to solve the problem of ban's updating their site's info.
-All anyone in the band has to
+<p>Not much functionallity yet, it's still brand new.
+The main purpose of this however was trying to
-do is jump over to the blog-admin site and make a post.
+solve the problem of bands updating their site's info.
+All anyone in the band has to do is jump over to the blog-admin site and make a post.
 No knowledge of coding required.</p>

 <p>Take a look inside the blog_admin folder to see all of the files.</p>